thelazyone/lazy_blog/content/blog/two_kinds_of_normal_post/index.md

 Turns out not.
 Depending on whether the normal map was made for OpenGL or DirectX, the value of the Y gets inverted.

 Now, apparently the two shaders went for  equally valid ways of declaring the coordinates of space.
 In fact, keeping the three coordinates orthogonal there’s **only two** ways to define the space.
-Because of our funny primate hands, we’re calling these coordinate systems as right-handed and left-handed.
+Because of our funny primate hands, we’re calling these coordinate systems right-handed and left-handed.

 ![I just love this.](freya_right_hand.png)

 *Credits to [FreyaHolmer](https://x.com/FreyaHolmer) for the chart*

-Doesn’t matter how much you try, but as long as you rotate or translate a left hand you’ll never end up with a right hand (it’s ok, you can try) - the only way to get there is to **mirror** the hand, or the space around it.
+No matter how much you try, but as long as you rotate or translate a left hand you’ll never end up with a right hand (it’s ok, you can try) - the only way to get there is to **mirror** the hand, or the space around it.

-This dualism under which you can order objects in a way that is consistent for rotations and translations but not symmetry is called Chirality, and is a big deal in many fields, from Particle Physics to Chemistry.
-Some simple compounds could be having a nice smell in one of the two configurations, or the effects can be far more dramatic, [such as the case of the Thalidomide](https://en.wikipedia.org/wiki/Thalidomide).
+This dualism, under which you can order objects in a way that is consistent for rotations and translations but not symmetry is called Chirality, and is a big deal in many fields, from Particle Physics to Chemistry.
+Some simple compounds could have a nice smell in one of the two configurations, or the effects can be far more dramatic, [such as in the case of Thalidomide](https://en.wikipedia.org/wiki/Thalidomide).

 ## The Real-world Problem